ncrmro/hs-events/readme.md

 ```

 Check the url.
 For instance
-/api/groups will return the meetup groups
+/api/groups will return the meetup groups for instance